Adrak Ke Punjey

-Adrak Ke Punjey is an Indian satirical play written by Babban Khan that ran ran from 1965 to 2001.
+Adrak Ke Punjey is an Indian satirical play written by Babban Khan that ran from 1965 to 2001.
 The Guinness Book of World Records mentioned it in 1984 as the world's longest-running one man show.
 The play is a mixture of Urdu and Dakhani.

 Synopsis

-The protagonist is Rumsu, a Hyderabadi with a wife and several children, trying to make ends meet and thus incurring heavy debts, is played by the author himself.
+The protagonist is Ramsu, a Hyderabadi with a wife and several children, trying to make ends meet and incurring heavy debts while doing so.
+Ramsu is played by the author himself.
 The comedy revolves around how Rumsu deals with friends and acquaintances from whom he has borrowed small sums of money to manage his family.
-Ramsu's wife is Bee Pasha who is troubled with her husband's low income and often complains of unable to manage household and demands for either food grains or a saree for herself to which Ramsu responds hilariously making rib-tickling comedy across the hall.
-The drama ends with a message to follow family planning and have minimum children thus promoting "small family happy family" concept "chota parivar sukhi parivar" of the family planning department.
+Ramsu's wife is Bipasha who is troubled with her husband's low income and often complains about not being able to manage household and demands for either food grains or a saree for herself.
+The response from Ramsu earns chuckles.
+The drama ends with a message to follow family planning and have minimum children.
+It promotes "small family happy family" concept "chota parivar sukhi parivar" of the family planning department.